Call for clinical data sets from the studies of prevention or treatment of bacterial infections

 - Escherichia coli, ideally ESBL positive E. coli

 What´s in it for YOU or your company?

-Beyond the general goal of improving the robustness of preclinical models, translation to the clinics, and improved clinical trial designs, you might also find some direct benefits for your company:
+Beyond the general goals of improving translation to the clinics and improved clinical trial designs, you might also find some direct benefits for your company:

-- GET MORE OUT OF YOUR DATA: Should we identify new findings specifically from your data, we will notify you promptly.
-We may also consider running specific analyses on your data, if they are within the scope of COMBINE.
+- GET MORE OUT OF YOUR DATA: Should we identify new findings specifically from your data, we will engage with you.
+We may also consider running specific analyses on your data upon your request, if they are within the scope of COMBINE.

-- GET INVOLVED IN THE ANALYSIS: Do you have a research question you were never able to answer using your data alone?
-Let us know: maybe we can investigate it on the aggregated data gathered by COMBINE.
+- GET INVOLVED IN THE ANALYSIS: Do you have a research question you were never able to answer using your available resources?
+Let us know: maybe we can investigate it on your data.